worldwise001/worldwise001.github.com/about.md

 - I have given some talks (including Grace Hopper and USENIX Enigma)
 - I frequently am in the role of MC/organizer of small events (company-internal meetups)

 I still have mild research interests related to privacy and text analysis (NLP).
-I used to do location privacy and stylometry research.
+I used to do location privacy and stylometry research (sorry, I wasn't good enough to get papers published).

 You can see my work history [as a resume](/resume.pdf) or on [LinkedIn](https://www.linkedin.com/in/shharvey).